A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Conclusions

 \section{Conclusions}

 In this work, we introduced the first comprehensive survey focused on group fairness in FL.
 We discussed the unique challenges that arise due to the decentralized nature of FL, which complicates the implementation of fairness-aware algorithms.
-We also reviewed the current solutions that have been proposed to address these challenges and highlighted future directions for research in this area.
+In addition, we proposed guidelines for identifying and benchmarking fairness in FL, providing a structured approach to evaluating different methods.
+Furthermore, we reviewed the current solutions that have been proposed to address these challenges, and examined the ethical, legal, and policy implications of fairness in FL.
+Finally, we highlighted future directions for research in this area.

 The importance of ensuring group fairness in FL cannot be overstated.
 As FL continues to gain traction in various applications, from healthcare to finance, it is important to ensure that the models developed do not inadvertently perpetuate or amplify existing biases.
 Addressing group fairness in FL is not just a technical challenge but a societal imperative, as fair and equitable machine learning models can significantly impact people's lives.